pwall2222/NOWT/README.md

 ## Roadmap and Known Bugs

 Please check the [issues tab](https://github.com/pwall2222/NOWT/issues) before making a new issue.
-My [Discord Server](https://discord.gg/X7CYCeZSRK) has a list of known bugs and upcoming features.

 ## Built With